medusa-project/metaslurper/README.md

 2. Add it to the return value of `e.i.l.m.service.ServiceFactory.allSourceServices()`

-Probably the service will require a couple of new configuration keys.
+The service will probably require a couple of new configuration keys.
 In AWS, these will need to be added as environment variables to the ECS task definition.
-If using Metaslurp as a sink, the value of its `METASLURPER_ECS_TASK_DEFINITION` environment variable must then be changed to this new version.
+If using Metaslurp as a sink, the value of its `METASLURPER_ECS_TASK_DEFINITION` environment variable must then be changed to this new version, if it is not already using `latest`.

 ## Adding a sink service